 The Head of Finance and Property Services, Donald Forrest CPFA, being the officer responsible for the council's financial affairs, authorised the issue of the unaudited annual accounts on 22 June 2020.
-Events after the balance sheet date have been considered up to this date.
+Events after the balance sheet date have been considered up to 29 September 2020.